nesterone/vue-vega/README.md

 `vue-vega` is a set of components and utilises dedicated to help developer access `vega-lite` and `vega` functionality through convenient API for Vue.js ecosystem

-> It's still in development, *API isn't stable*, only after removing `alpha` prefix from the version that project would have stable API
+> It's in development, *API isn't stable*, only after removing `alpha` prefix from the version that project would have stable API

 ## Documentation